aoiya2023/cs124-lab1/design/design.md

      a task is always consistent for users (no need to scroll different length depending on how long the existing list is): just type in the text box and hit add (new task automatically placed ath the end of list).
+   - We think using single tap and double tap to distinguish between renaming and marking complete is simple and easy to understand for every users.
+We made the rename to be single tap because usually in other applciations, we single tap the text box to type some things.

+## Notes
+   - For now, our hide button and completed tasks do not work well when the order of operations is as follows: 1) click "Hide", 2) mark task(s) complete.
+In this case, the tasks that were marked complete after clicking the Hide Button does not get hidden.
+We think that this is due to the problem that we do not have a list of marked tasks, but keep track of them by changing class of them.